Mid112/Project-Starter/README.md

 make an image pop-up.
 - You can save the state of my application by clicking the save button.
 - You can reload the state of my application by clicking the load button.

+## Phase 4: Task 2

+GUI has been closed

+Wed Aug 09 22:52:38 PDT 2023

+You have added a book to reading list.

+Wed Aug 09 22:52:42 PDT 2023

+You have removed a book from the reading list.

+Wed Aug 09 22:52:45 PDT 2023

+You have added a book to reading list.

+Wed Aug 09 22:52:47 PDT 2023

+You have completed a book.

+Reading List is closed